You are currently viewing Paro Taktsang (Tiger’s Nest), the Sacred Place of Guru Rinpoche’s Enlightened Mind

 The ticket price to Taktsang for all foreign visitors (including Indians) is Nu 1000 per person.
 You need to buy the tickets at the base.

 The Tiger’s Nest Trek begins from Relangthang, the base of the Taktsang Goenpa.
-Near the beginning of the trail is a water-powered prayer wheel, set in motion by a flowing stream.
+A prayer wheel powered by water near the trail’s start is activated by a stream.
 The hiking time has now shortened with the opening of the new trail.
-There is also a separate path for humans and horses in the new trail, contrary to the old path where both share the same walkway.
-More benches, canopies, and resting places have also been built along the way.
+In contrast to the previous path, which shared a walkway, the new trail has a separate path for horses and humans.
+Along the route, more rest areas, benches, and canopies have been constructed.

 After a few hours of climbing, you will reach the rest stop halfway along the Tiger’s Nest trek.
 There is a cafeteria at the midpoint of the hike where you can catch some rest, refresh yourself, and fill up your tummy before continuing the hike.

-You will then proceed another 2 km on a gentler slope to reach the second viewpoint.
+To get to the second viewpoint, you will then continue for an additional 2 km on a milder slope.
 After that, there are concrete descending steps.
 You will then pass by a waterfall over a bridge, followed by the final ascending of 120 steps to the main entrance of Tiger’s Nest.
 It takes approximately 45 minutes to 1 hour to reach the Tiger’s Nest monastery from the Taktsang cafeteria.

 Before entering the monastery complex, you must deposit all your electronic and photography equipment with the sentry.
-Photography is prohibited inside the temple as with all other temples and monasteries in Bhutan.
+Photography is prohibited inside the temple.
 You are required to remove your shoes and headgear upon entering Tiger’s Nest monasteries.

 Historical Significance of Tiger’s Nest

 Guru Rinpoche disguised himself as the wrathful entity Dorje Drolö, his eighth and final manifestation, and took refuge in a cliffside cave.
-He meditated in the cave for 3 years, 3 months, 3 weeks, and 3 days.
+He spent three years, three months, three weeks, and three days in the cave meditating.
 He then subjugated the malicious spirits and concealed profound treasures for the benefit of sentient beings.

 Also Read: Singye Dzong, The Mystical Lion Fortress of Guru Rinpoche